Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses non-kinetic weapons/radiated energy \cite{swope2025space,falco2021security} to produce a direct physical impact on the target spacecraft.
-This category can be further divided into two sub-categories based on attacker capabilities (the ``how''): High-Altitude Nuclear Explosion and Accelerated Particle Directed Energy.
+These attacks use non-kinetic weapons/radiated energy \cite{swope2025space,falco2021security} to produce a direct physical impact on the target spacecraft.
+They can be further divided into two attacker capabilities (the ``how''): High-Altitude Nuclear Explosion and Accelerated Particle Directed Energy.

-{\bf (2.1) High-Altitude Nuclear Explosion Attacks}.
+{\bf (Counterspace Attacker Capability 2.1) High-Altitude Nuclear Explosion Attacks}.
 These attacks \cite{hess1964effects} are typically waged by an attacker on Earth which uses a nuclear weapon, that after detonation, emits a high amount of energy in multiple directions to attack targeted spacecraft, which are both the attack {\em entry point} and the attack {\em impact point}.
 These weapons are often detonated at high altitudes (i.e., above 160 km), emitting X-ray and gamma-ray energy as well as highly energized neutrons \cite{snyder2025effects}.
 Note that the atmospheric density decreases with altitude, where its minimum is often approximated at 160 km of altitude \cite{united1976us}.
-The consequence of these attacks is the destruction of the electronic components of victim spacecraft because X-ray and gamma-ray energy emissions supercharge the electronic equipment of victim spacecraft and highly energized neutrons degrade the physical integrity of the electronic equipment of victim spacecraft \cite{snyder2025effects}.
+The consequence of these attacks is the destruction of the electronic components of victim spacecraft because X-ray and gamma-ray energy emissions supercharge the electronic equipment of victim spacecraft, and highly energized neutrons degrade the physical integrity of the electronic equipment of victim spacecraft \cite{snyder2025effects}.
 To wage these attacks, the attacker must have the capability to launch ballistic projectiles.